VI. Advanced Practice Nurse Model Components

 HRSA’s 2022 National Sample Survey of Registered Nurses (NSSRN) suggests the number of NPs working in primary care is much smaller than published estimates.
 The NSSRN collected data from 24,299 NPs that, with sample weights, represent 331,513 active NPs.
 The HRSA survey includes data on certification, self-reported specialty area for primary position, and setting type for primary position.
 NSSRN data show that many NPs certified in primary care work in roles or settings not considered primary care.
 Also, some NPs with a non-primary care certification work in primary care.
 Primary care NPs typically work in provider offices or outpatient clinics.
 Some NPs report doing primary care work in nursing facilities and residential care facilities.

 Certified Nurse Midwives: CNMs are registered nurses that complete additional training to focus on women’s health—especially care related to childbirth.
 The 2022 NSSRN includes nurse midwives in the survey sample frame and has a variable identifying the respondent as a CNM.
 We also included certified midwives.
 This group has similar training to nurse midwives but does not have a nursing degree and so does not appear in the NSSRN.
 To account for certified midwives, we increased the number of midwives in New York by 108.
 According to the American College of Nurse-Midwives (which also represents certified midwives), all practicing certified midwives are in New York.
-Discussions with the Center for Health Workforce Studies in Albany, NY, found that there are currently 108 certified midwives in New York.
-At the national level, the total number of CMs and CNMs in 2021 was 14,704.
+The Center for Health Workforce Studies in Albany, NY, found that there are currently 108 certified midwives in New York.
+(Moore, J. Email to Ryan Reynolds.)
+At the national level, the total number of CMs and CNMs in 2022 was 15,072.

 Modeling new entrants